ppkantorski/Ultrahand-Overlay/README.md

 - **Touch File** — `touch <PATH>` creates an empty file at the specified path if it does not already exist.

-- **Dot-Clear** — `dot-clear <PATH>` recursively removes all macOS metadata files (those beginning with `._`) from the specified directory and all its subdirectories.
+- **Dot-Clean** — `dot-clean <PATH>` recursively removes all macOS metadata files (those beginning with `._`) from the specified directory and all its subdirectories.
 Useful for SD cards populated on macOS where these files can interfere with mods.

 - **Logging** — `logging` writes commands and errors to `log.txt` within the package's folder, bypassing the per-package `Error Logging` toggle.
 Useful for debugging during development.